The Latest Technology

 After only 24 hours the products from two manufacturers seem to be stained by the undiluted acid and chlorine tests.
 The yellow-brown stains could not be removed without damaging the layer which indicates that the coatings have absorbed the chemicals into the layer itself.
 These products also lost it's gloss and yellowing appeared after a few months.
 Chlorine tests left a lighter yellow mark than the acid.
 The products were easily stained by acid and to some degree by chlorine.

 Another observation was the high rate of chalking on pools previously coated with these products.
 We suspect both these manufacturers use the same basic formulation.
-Chalking is the release of high concentration of pigment into the water causing a milky appearance in the pool.
-This is especially visible during- or after winter months when the pool wasn't used for a period of time.
+Chalking is the release of high concentration of pigment into the water due to chemical-wash combined with UV-exposure causing a milky appearance in the pool.
 The result is that the layer will thin-out very quickly.

-These products are sold at the same price level as our own, but are definitely weakened by larger additions of solvents to the formula as well as lower priced additives, resins and curing agents that are used.
+These products are sold at the same price level or close to our own prices, but are definitely weakened by larger additions of solvents or water to the formula, lower priced additives, resins and curing agents that are used.
 See the tests below on our previous and latest products.

-Our aim is not to discredited any opposition as we believe that there are good products like our own in this market, some which we haven't tested yet.
+Our aim is not to discredited any opposition as we believe that there are good products like our own in this market, some which we haven't tested.
 But we must warn that clients should be careful and investigate the supplier or applicator's technical knowledge and the type of primer and at least the type of curing agents that are used in their formulations.
 Ask questions like: Do they have a specialized primer?
 Are they using the same type of basic epoxy resin and curing agent for both top coat and primer?
 This is not good.
 How do they protect the pool against reverse osmoses (water ciphering through from outside the pool)?
 How many layers do they apply?
-If this is done by one thin primer or no primer at all - you can expect problems.
+If this is done by one thinned-down topcoat primer or no primer at all - you can expect problems.
 This is the one major problem coating underground structures.
 If dampness is allowed from outside to reach the top layer, blistering bubbles is normally the result.
 We apply one very saturated and specially developed epoxy primer coat to stop dampness from the outside.
 After the pool is properly sealed, we will apply 3 chemical-resistant top coats.
+In some cases we will pre-treat the pool surface with water-barrier agent first.

 Test their knowledge about their products, ask them about their developments.
 A lack of technical knowledge normally indicates that no development has been done and they could be selling a standard formulation which is bought out from other applicators.
-It might proof to be very old technology or even diluted.
+It might proof to be very old flooring epoxy technology or even a diluted version.
 These products does not offer much improvement above any normal paint product advertised for swimming pools, in which case the objective is not the long term satisfaction of their clients but rather fast profits.

 Product 3 (Pool Solutions Product 1)